talentdeficit/exjsx/README.md

 utf8 encoded binaries, but not in strings passed to the encoder (although, again, see [options](#options))

+when encoding, atoms are first converted to BitStrings

 this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings may have different `utf8` encodings